Object-Oriented Groovy Scripting in SoapUI:

 }

-In the following example, we are going to define a method with some input parameters.
-Later the parameter values will be assigned to the global properties.
-Then, we will pass the property values to the service request as an input.
+In the upcoming example, we specify a method with a few input parameters.
+These parameter values will then be assigned to global properties.
+We shall subsequently pass the property values as an input to the service request.

-- And then add test suite and test cases as shown in the below screenshot
+- Add test suite and test cases as shown in the screenshot below:

-Double click on the groovy script test step and Copy and paste the following script.
+Double-click on the Groovy script test step and copy-paste the posted script.

-def countryName = "India" def cityName = "Hyderabad" void CreateAndPassProperties(String countryName, String cityName) { // Add Global Properties com.eviware.soapui.SoapUI.globalProperties.addProperty( "CountryName") com.eviware.soapui.SoapUI.globalProperties.addProperty( "CityName") // Assign values to the global properties com.eviware.soapui.SoapUI.globalProperties. setPropertyValue( "CountryName", countryName ) com.eviware.soapui.SoapUI.globalProperties. setPropertyValue( "CityName", cityName ) } // Method Invoking CreateAndPassProperties(countryName, cityName) log.info("Testcase execution is completed successfully.")
+def countryName = "India" def cityName = "Hyderabad" void CreateAndPassProperties(String countryName, String cityName) { // Implement Global Properties com.eviware.soapui.SoapUI.globalProperties.addProperty( "CountryName") com.eviware.soapui.SoapUI.globalProperties.addProperty( "CityName") // Designate values to the global properties com.eviware.soapui.SoapUI.globalProperties. setPropertyValue( "CountryName", countryName ) com.eviware.soapui.SoapUI.globalProperties. setPropertyValue( "CityName", cityName ) } // Invoke Method CreateAndPassProperties(countryName, cityName) log.info("Testcase executed successfully.")

-In the above script, we are defining local variables and assigning string data to each variable.
-Following that, we define a method called CreateAndPassProperties with two parameters – countryName and cityName.
+In the script above, we assign string values to each local variable.
+Subsequently, we define a method named CreateAndPassProperties with two parameters, countryName and cityName.

-Within the method, the first two lines are used to define the global properties.
-These can be seen by using the “File->Preferences->Global Properties” as below.
-Initially, before the test gets executed this will be empty.
+Within the method, the initial two lines are employed to state the global properties.
+Before the test execution commences, these properties can be viewed via “File->Preferences->Global Properties” as shown below.
+At first, these properties will be vacant.

-Once done go to the request test steps like GetCitiesByCountry and GetWeatherReport and make necessary changes in the input request as shown in the below screenshots.
+Within the service request, go to the request test procedures which are GetCitiesByCountry and GetWeatherReport test steps, and make the necessary alterations as shown in the screenshots.

 GetCitiesByCountry Web Service: